ava-labs/subnet-evm/sync/README.md

 The node needs the following data from its peers to continue processing blocks from a syncable block:

-- Accounts trie & storage tries for all accounts (at the state root corresponding to the syncable block),
+- Accounts trie & storage tries for all accounts (at the state root corresponding to the syncable block)
-- Contract code referenced in the account trie,
+- Contract code referenced in the account trie
 - 256 parents of the syncable block (required for the BLOCKHASH opcode)

 ## Code structure